Law Office of Doug Weller

 Provisional Patent Applications

-A provisional patent application filed in the U.S. Patent and Trademark Office (USPTO) provides a way to obtain a patent filing date while delaying, for up to one year, some of the costs of filing and prosecuting a utility (aka, non-provisional) patent application.
+A provisional patent application filed in the U.S. Patent and Trademark Office (USPTO) provides a way to obtain a patent filing date while delaying, for up to one year, some of the costs of filing and prosecuting a non-provisional utility patent application.

-For an individual or company with small entity status (i.e., less than 500 employees) the basic filing fee (as of October 2008) for a provisional patent application is $110, while for a utility patent application, the basic filing fee, search fee and examination fee is $545.
-No claims are required for a provisional patent application reducing some of the complexity and thus some of the costs of preparation of a provisional patent application vis-à-vis costs of preparation of a utility patent application.
+For an individual or company with small entity status (i.e., less than 500 employees) the basic filing fee (as of July 2019) for a provisional patent application is $140, while for a non-provisional patent application, the basic filing fee, search fee and examination fee is $785.
+No claims are required for a provisional patent application reducing some of the complexity and thus some of the costs of preparation of a provisional patent application vis-à-vis costs of preparation of a non-provisional patent application.

-Because of reduced cost and reduced complexity, some inventors on a budget choose to file a provisional patent rather than a regular utility patent application.
-To further save costs the inventors may prepare and file the provisional patent application themselves, perhaps with minimal help from an online service in completing the necessary forms.
-While this can be significantly less expensive than filing a utility patent application, those choosing this route should do so with their eyes wide open to the inherent limitations of provisional patent applications as well as the potential pitfalls in do-it-yourself patent procurement.
+Because of reduced cost and reduced complexity, some inventors on a budget choose to file a provisional patent rather than a non-provisional patent application.
+To further save costs the inventors may prepare and file the provisional patent application themselves, perhaps with minimal help from an attorney to review and file the provisional patent application.
+While this can be significantly less expensive than filing a non-provisional patent application, those choosing this route should do so with their eyes wide open to the inherent limitations of provisional patent applications as well as the potential pitfalls in this approach.

 Inherent limitations and potential pitfalls

 A provisional patent application is not examined by the USPTO and does not mature into a U.S. patent.
-It is automatically abandoned (expires) after one year.
-To utilize a filing date of the provisional patent application, another patent application (typically a U.S. utility patent application) must be filed before the provisional patent application is abandoned and claim the benefit of the filing date of the provisional patent application.
+It expires after one year.
+To utilize a filing date of the provisional patent application, another patent application (typically a U.S. non-provisional utility patent application) must be filed before the provisional patent application expires and claim the benefit of the filing date of the provisional patent application.
 The benefit of the filing date of the provisional patent application is only available for inventive subject matter for which the provisional patent application provides an enabling disclosure.
 Thus if a provisional patent application is poorly written, certain patent rights may be irretrievably lost.

 Recommendations